bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 Goals:

- * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier
+ * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier using sci-kit learn: machine learning in Python
  * Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector
  * Normalize features and randomize a selection for training and testing
  * Implement a sliding-window technique and use your trained classifier to search for vehicles in images